Pittsford brothers and lifelong teammates will forge new paths in college football

 PITTSFORD, N.Y.
-(WSYR) — Clyde Williams and Caleb Arena began playing flag football together when they were six years old, and have been teammates ever since.
+(WROC) — Clyde Williams and Caleb Arena began playing flag football together when they were six years old, and have been teammates ever since.

 Williams and his twin sister Claudia were adopted into the Arena family in 2017, and the longtime Pittsford football teammates became brothers.
 Arena and Williams will both be playing college football next year, but won’t be teammates for the first time in over a decade.